Skip to content

 What to focus on during prep

-Don’t try to create polished slides.
-Focus on clear diagrams (architecture, data model, integration flow, security model) and bullet points that you can speak to.
-The judges care about your reasoning, not your slide design.
+Skip polished slides.
+Focus on clear diagrams (architecture, data model, integration flow, security model) and bullet points that support your verbal walkthrough.
+Judges care about reasoning, not slide design.

-See Review Board Artifacts & Deliverables for the complete artifact creation guide — what to build, how to allocate your 180 minutes, Lucidchart techniques, and lessons from candidates who passed and failed.
+See Review Board Artifacts & Deliverables for the full artifact creation guide: what to build, how to allocate your 180 minutes, Lucidchart techniques, and lessons from candidates who passed and failed.

 Phase 2: Presentation (45 minutes)

-You present your solution to a panel of 3-4 active CTA judges.
-This is your chance to walk through your architecture, explain your decisions, and demonstrate depth of knowledge.
+Candidates present their solution to a panel of 3 active CTA judges.
+This is the window for walking through the architecture, explaining decisions, and demonstrating depth of knowledge.

 What judges look for: